-In the tradition of his previous Legacy Photographs, Morrison is currently creating a brand new photographic work which celebrates the legacy of Bermuda.
+In the tradition of his previous Legacy Photographs, in 2018 Morrison created a brand new photographic work which celebrates the legacy of Bermuda.

 “My Grandparents settled in Bermuda back in the Thirties and had four children, all born in Bermuda.
 My Mother and Uncle, along with a number of other members of my family, still live there so this beautiful island is very much part of my heritage.”

-Thirteen Bermudians will be photographed by Morrison, and the artwork, Bermudian Legacy, will be created throughout May and June 2018.
-It will be unveiled later this year and hang, as a new acquisition, in the art collection at the Hamilton Princess.
+Fourteen Bermudians were photographed by Morrison, and the artwork, Bermudian Legacy, was unveiled and hung, as a new acquisition, in the art collection at the Hamilton Princess in September 2018.

-Morrison has chosen 11 Bermuda icons to sit for their portrait and would like to include two individuals, chosen by you – two people who you believe have contributed greatly to the strength of the Bermudian community.
+Morrison chose 12 Bermuda icons to sit for the work, leaving space for two individuals to be chosen by the general public; people who the public believe have contributed greatly to the strength of the Bermudian community.

 A note from Alistair Morrison:

 “I have been so heartened and touched by the words that you wrote in expressing your admiration for your chosen nominee that I decided to include much of the sentiments within the final art piece.
 So, even though all nominees cannot be included as a portrait, many will be honoured through written words.”